Gallery 111

-Gallery 111’s mission is to provide arts exposure and education in core subject areas.
-Due to the rigorous nature of the academic structure at Skinner, arts programming reinforcesstudent learning in a creative way.
-It is our belief that The Arts supplement, heighten and expand our school curriculum.
-In addition to benefiting academics, we also see The Arts as a tool to promote higher order and abstract thinking skills in students.
-The Arts appeal to the whole childand provide opportunities to embrace our cultural differences.
-Weencourage students to become well-rounded individuals.
-The Arts also instill a lifelong love of learning.
+Our mission is to provide arts exposure and education in core subject areas.
+Due to the rigorous nature of the academic structure at Skinner West, arts programming reinforces student learning in a creative way.
+It is our belief that the arts supplement, heighten, and expand our school curriculum.
+In addition to benefiting academics, we also see the arts as a tool to promote higher order and abstract thinking skills in students.
+The arts appeal to the whole child and provide opportunities to embrace our cultural differences.
+We encourage students to become well-rounded individuals.
+The arts also instill a lifelong love of learning.

 History of Gallery 111